bitovi/academy/src/typescript/8-utility-types.md

 ## Pick&lt;Type, Keys&gt;

-Selects only the properties defined in Keys
+Selects only the properties defined in Keys.
+Useful if you want a subset of `Type`

 ```typescript
 type LesserDinosaur = Pick<Dinosaur, "species" | "age">;